MaterializeInc/materialize/doc/user/content/ingest-data/postgres/debezium.md

     By default, the connector writes events for each table to a Kafka topic named `serverName.schemaName.tableName`.

-1. Start the Debezium Postgres connector using the configuration file:
+1. Start the PostgreSQL Debezium connector using the configuration file:

     ```bash
     export CURRENT_HOST='<your-host>'